bloominstituteoftechnology/ios-guided-project-alert-controllers-pickers-timers/README.md

         return formatter
     }()
     ```
-23. Use the date formatter in the `string(from:) method
+24. Use the date formatter in the `string(from:) method
     ```swift
     func string(from duration: TimeInterval) -> String {
         let date = Date(timeIntervalSinceReferenceDate: duration)
         return dateFormatter.string(from: date)
     }
 	```
-24. Update the `updateViews()` method to use the new formatter code to give text: `00:00:00.00` format
+25. Update the `updateViews()` method to use the new formatter code to give text: `00:00:00.00` format
     ```swift
     private func updateViews() {
+        startButton.isEnabled = true

+        switch countdown.state {
+        case .started:
             timeLabel.text = string(from: countdown.timeRemaining)
+            startButton.isEnabled = false
+        case .finished:
+            timeLabel.text = string(from: 0)
+        case .reset:
+            timeLabel.text = string(from: countdown.duration)
         }
+    }
     ```

 ## Run and Test

-25. Run the app and test that the timer runs and displays the countdown with the correct formatting (hard coded to be 5 seconds right now as picker view hasn't been configured yet).
+26. Run the app and test that the timer runs and displays the countdown with the correct formatting (hard coded to be 5 seconds right now as picker view hasn't been configured yet).
 27. Ask the students to raise their hands in Zoom if their apps work as designed

 ## OPTIONAL: Timer Updates